As parents getting a divorce in Pennsylvania, you'reprobably worried sick about what your divorce will do to your kids.

 Which is not always so easy to do.

-When the law gets involved, it’s a problem.
+In Pennsylvania, when the law gets involved, it’s a problem.

 Sounds scary, doesn’t it?